 You will need to repay your loan during the repayment period.
 We expect that this will be when you are exploiting the results of your project commercially through selling your product or service.

-You will need to repay the balance of the full amount that you have borrowed, with interest, every 3 months, spread over the repayment period.
+You will need to repay the balance of the full amount that you have borrowed, including any deferred interest from the availability and extension periods, with interest at the rate set out in the brief for the competition you apply into, every 3 months, spread over the repayment period.
 The amount you will pay back will be as agreed as part of your loan agreement.

 Payments must be made via direct debit to Innovate UK Loan Ltd via the loans administrator.